 The Shrines & Temples inside the premises

-The Ramalingeshwara Group of Temples contain a shrine named after each of the four brothers from the epic Ramayana – Ram, Lakshman, Bharat, and Shatrughan.
+The Ramalingeshwara Group of Temples contains a shrine named after each of the four brothers from the epic Ramayana – Ram, Lakshman, Bharat, and Shatrughan.
 Each of these shrines has a huge Shivlinga.
 These shrines are named Ramalingeshwara, Lakshmanalingeshwara, Bharatlingeshwara, and Shatrughanlingeshwara respectively.
 Three of the shrines stand adjacent to each other.
-These are the Ramalingeshwara, Lakshmanalingeshwara and Shatrughanlingeshwara shrines.
+These are the Ramalingeshwara, Lakshmanalingeshwara, and Shatrughanlingeshwara shrines.

 Read More – Panch Kroshi Yatra around Kashi Khand

 The Ramalingeshwara is the central one and is also the main temple.
 You will most probably find a priest inside this main shrine.
-Lakshmanalingeshwara has the largest Linga amongst all shrines.
-While the other three Linga’s are almost of the same size.
+Lakshmanalingeshwara has the largest Linga among all shrines.
+While the other three Lingas are almost the same size.
 The Bharatalingeshwara shrine lies on the other side of the temple premises.
 Some believe that it was the first shrine to be put up in this temple.
 Finally, there is a shrine dedicated to Parvati also in the temple premises.
-Afterall, where there is Shiva, his Shakti has to be there.
+After all, where there is Shiva, his Shakti has to be there.

 We particularly loved the peaceful environment and the beautiful carvings on the temples.
 There was hardly anyone else apart from us.
 And that makes it an even more beautiful weekend getaway from Bangalore.
 We went to each of the Shrines and said our prayers.